About Sayna

 Key Features

-- Speech-to-Text (STT): Features a unified STT interface that handles provider abstraction, real-time transcription, and language detection.
+- Speech-to-Text (STT): Provides a unified STT interface for real-time transcription and language detection across different speech recognition providers.

-- Voice Streaming: Manages low-latency streaming, audio optimization, and buffer management.
+- Voice Streaming: Handles voice audio streaming with optimized low latency, audio optimization, and buffer management.

-- Voice Activity Detection (VAD): Utilizes advanced algorithms for smart detection, noise filtering, and managing conversation flow by detecting when users start and stop speaking.
+- Voice Activity Detection (VAD): Utilizes advanced VAD algorithms for smart detection, noise filtering, and managing natural conversation flows.

 - Built-in SIP Server & Analytics: Includes a built-in SIP server and automatic voice analytics capabilities.